IBM/smarteradvocacy-get-data/README.md

 # The microservice in this repo

-The simple goal for this microservice, was to get data from various supported channels and return well organised consistent business data needed in a JSON document.
+The simple goal for this microservice is to offer a stateless generic capability, that can get data from various supported channels and return well organised consistent business data needed in a JSON document.

 **Example OUTPUT:**
 In this twitter case, 'twitterUsers' includes followers_count and 'twitterUserTimeline includes an array of tweets (zero is the latest one) each of which has retweet and like counts (in the default Twitter API, 'like' is tagged 'favorite'):